If you've read our information about canal boat holidays and still have questions, you may find the answer here.

 Read our how-to guide on driving your holiday canal boat and also the Boater's Handbook in advance of your trip.

 You'll be given full instructions by your hire boat company at your handover, when you collect the boat.
 This is your chance to ask them any questions you might have about your specific boat or the rules of the waterways.

 Your canal boat will be insured by your hire company, although they'll still expect you to take reasonable care.
 Some may also need a refundable security deposit or a damage waiver payment.

 A damage waiver is a non-refundable payment that covers you in case of loss or damage to your boat, except where this has been caused by negligence or a deliberate act by someone else.
 Many canal holiday operators will also offer you optional insurance, which covers you for personal injury and theft.

 Although some waterways are only a few feet deep, it's hard to judge the depth until you actually get in.
 Remember that cold temperatures can cause cramp in even the strongest of swimmers.
 Read our full advice on safety on the waterways.

 The waterways are rich in lush vegetation and wildlife, but as long as you respect your surroundings and the environment you’ll have nothing to worry about.
 We're asking everyone who visits our canals and rivers to Share the Space by following these simple rules.

 Anywhere along the towpath, with very few exceptions.
-Mooring is free of charge on most canals and rivers; although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.
+Mooring is free of charge on most canals and rivers.
+Although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.

-You must make sure that you avoid mooring your boat within 50 metres of a lock or bridge, so that other boaters can pass by safely.
-You can find out more on our mooring FAQs page.
+You must make sure you avoid mooring your boat within 50 metres of a lock or bridge, so other boats can pass by safely.
+Find out more in our mooring FAQs.

-Last date edited: 16 March 2017
+Last date edited: 6 July 2020